North India: Wildlife parks and reserves

 Bharatpur Bird Sanctuary: It is one of the finest bird parks in the world, it is a reserve that offers protection to faunal species as well.
 Nesting indigenous water birds as well as migratory water birds and waterside birds, this sanctuary is also inhabited by sambar, chital, nilgai and boar.

 Dudhwa National Park: It covers an area of 500 km2 along the Indo-Nepal border in Lakhimpur Kheri District of Uttar Pradesh, is best known for the barasingha or swamp deer.
 The grasslands and woodlands of this park, consist mainly of sal forests.
 The barasingha is found in the southwest and southeast regions of the park.
 Among the big cats, tigers abound at Dudhwa.
 There are also a few leopards.
 The other animals found in large numbers, are the Indian rhinoceros, elephant, jungle cats, leopard cats, fishing cats, jackals, civets, sloth bears, sambar, otters, crocodiles and chital.

 Ranthambhore National Park: It spans an area of 400 km2 with an estimated head count of thirty two tigers is perhaps India's finest example of Project Tiger, a conservation effort started by the government in an attempt to save the dwindling number of tigers in India.
 Situated near the small town of Sawai Madhopur it boasts of variety of plant and animal species of North India.

 Kalesar National Park: Kalesar is a sal forest in the Shivalik Hills of eastern Haryana state.
 Primarily known for birds, it also contains a small number of tigers and panthers.

+Sultanpur National Park: Sultanpur is a Ramsar wetland in Gurgaon district of southern Haryana along the Sahibi River.
+It is primarily known for the numerous migratory birds that come during winter with over 130 species being recorded such as Amur falcons and Egyptian vultures with antelopes like the nilgai also being common.
+Main vegetation is thorn forest which includes babul, neem, and khair.

+Asola Bhatti Wildlife Sanctuary: Asola is a dry forest spanning South Delhi, Gurgaon, and Faridabad district in Delhi and Haryana.
+It is located in the foothills of the Aravalli Range.
+The main vegetation is thorn forest which includes babul, dhok, palash, khejri, and khair.
+The primary fauna of this forest includes the Indian leopard, golden jackal, jungle cat, and striped hyena.